 Today farmers, fishermen, artists, retirees, and summer-home owners make up the population of about 4,500.
 Houses are spaced far apart, and the island's few towns typically have just one major road running through them.
-Low-keyed resorts dotting the island's edges are evidence of the thriving local tourism industry.
+Low-key resorts dotting the island's edges are evidence of the thriving local tourism industry, as is the gradual but steady influx of urbane restaurants, boutiques, and even a trendy late-night bar in the main village of Eastsound.
 The beauty of this island is beyond compare; Orcas is a favorite place for weekend getaways from the Seattle area any time of the year, as well as one of the state's top settings for summer weddings.